yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Global, FollowerBelief

-??? example  "Provides a sum of gold each time you spend a Great Person"
-	Applicable to: Global

-??? example  "[stats] whenever a Great Person is expended"
-	Example: "[+1 Gold, +2 Production] whenever a Great Person is expended"

-	Applicable to: Global

 ??? example  "[relativeAmount]% Gold from Great Merchant trade missions"
 	Example: "[+20]% Gold from Great Merchant trade missions"